 To become pregnant, women with premature menopause may be given fertility treatments (such as using eggs from another woman implanted in their uterus).

 Hormonally, premature menopause resembles natural menopause Perimenopause symptoms Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more .
 The ovaries produce very little or no estrogen.
 Ovulation completely or almost completely stops.
 However, sometimes the ovaries start functioning again for a short time and can release an egg, making pregnancy possible.
 The ovaries still contain thousands of eggs.
 Premature menopause does not imply that a woman is aging prematurely.
 It means only that her ovaries are no longer functioning normally.

 Premature menopause has many causes:

 Genetic abnormalities: Chromosomes, including the sex chromosomes, may be abnormal.
 Sex chromosome abnormalities include Turner syndrome Turner Syndrome Turner syndrome is a sex chromosome abnormality in which girls are born with one of their two X chromosomes partially or completely missing.
-Turner syndrome is caused by the deletion of part... read more , disorders that confer a Y chromosome (which normally occurs only in males), and Fragile X syndrome Fragile X Syndrome Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.
+Turner syndrome is caused by the deletion of part... read more , disorders that result in having a Y chromosome (which normally occurs only in males), and Fragile X syndrome Fragile X Syndrome Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.
 Chromosomes are structures within cells that contain DNA and many... read more .

-Chemotherapy for cancer
+Chemotherapy or radiation therapy for cancer